ibexa/documentation-developer/docs/updating/4_update_2.2.md

 This is because the indexes have been shortened, so duplicates may occur.
 If that happens, you must remove the duplicates manually, and then repeat the statements that failed.

-After successfully running those statements, change the character set and collation for each table, as described in https://github.com/ezsystems/ezpublish-kernel/blob/master/doc/upgrade/7.2.md.
+After successfully running those statements, change the character set and collation for each table, as described in [kernel upgrade documentation.](https://github.com/ezsystems/ezpublish-kernel/blob/master/doc/upgrade/7.2.md)

 You should also change the character set that is specified in the application config: